Antitrust and Competition

 Offering insight to multinational corporations in terms of navigating within, among, and between the different policies and agendas of antitrust regimes around the world.

-Partner John Roberti participated in the “Trying a Section 2 Case: Best Practices” panel discussion, which took place at the American Bar Association Section of Antitrust Law 71st Annual Spring Meeting.
+Partner John Roberti participated in the “Trying a Section 2 Case: Best Practices” panel discussion, which took place at the American Bar Association Antitrust Section's 71st Annual Spring Meeting.
 The panel addressed the particular challenges of trying a monopolization or attempt to monopolize case under Sherman Act Section 2.

-Alexandra Theobald will be a speaker on the “Nuts & Bolts of SEPs and Antitrust” panel at next week’s ABA Antitrust Section IP Committee meeting.
-The panelists will discuss major cases at the intersection of standard essential patents (SEPs) and antitrust and describe how the U.S. agencies have approached SEP issues.
-Register here.
+Alexandra Theobald participated as a speaker on the “Nuts & Bolts of SEPs and Antitrust” panel at the ABA Antitrust Section IP Committee meeting.
+The panelists discussed major cases at the intersection of standard essential patents (SEPs) and antitrust and described how the U.S. agencies have approached SEP issues.

 Melissa H Maxman will speak at the ABA Class Actions 2022 Conference on a CLE panel titled, “Don’t Squat on Your Spurs: Ethical Issues in Class Actions Involving Injury and Experts.”
 The panel will look at what constitutes injury-in-fact and the ethical, strategic, and policy concerns it creates.